VA Sleep Apnea Claims Guide

 Mixed Sleep Apnea combines features of both types and is evaluated identically under DC 6847.

 Diagnosis requires a polysomnography (overnight sleep study) conducted in a qualified facility, or in some cases a validated home sleep apnea test (HSAT).
-A diagnosis of sleep apnea is required before VA will assign any rating; a veteran's report of symptoms alone is not sufficient.
+A diagnosis of sleep apnea is required before VA will assign any rating.
+A veteran's report of symptoms alone is not sufficient.

 Section 3: Service Connection Pathways